-The world is about 1.3°F (0.7°C) warmer today than a century ago.
-The latest computer models predict that, without drastic cutbacks in emissions of carbon dioxide and other gases released by the burning of fossil fuels, the average global surface temperature may rise by two or more degrees in the 21st century (IPCC 2001).
+The world is about $1.3^{\circ}F(0.7^{\circ}C)$ warmer today than a century ago.
+The latest computer models predict that, without drastic cutbacks in emissions of carbon dioxide and other gases released by the burning of fossil fuels, the average global surface temperature may rise by two or more degrees in the 21^{st} century (IPCC 2001).
 Much of that increase will likely occur in the oceans, and evidence suggests that the most dramatic changes in ocean temperature are now occurring in the Pacific (Noakes 1998).
-The northwestern U.S. has warmed by between 1.3°F to 1.6°F (0.7°C and 0.9°C) during the 20th century (Battin et al. 2007).
+The northwestern U.S. has warmed by between $1.3^{\circ}F$ to $1.6^{\circ}F(0.7^{\circ}C$ and $0.9^{\circ}C)$ during the 20^{th} century (Battin et al. 2007).

-Sea levels are expected to rise by 1.5 to 3.3 feet (0.5 to 1.0 meters) along the northeastern Pacific coasts in the next century, mainly due to warmer ocean temperatures, which lead to thermal expansion much the same way that hot air expands.
-This may trigger increased sedimentation, erosion, coastal flooding, and permanent inundation of low-lying natural ecosystems (e.g., salt marsh, riverine, mud flats) affecting salmonid primary constituent elements.
+Sea levels are expected to rise by 0.5 to 1.0 meters along the northeastern Pacific coasts in the next century, mainly due to warmer ocean temperatures, which lead to thermal expansion much the same way that hot air expands.
+This will cause increased sedimentation, erosion, coastal flooding, and permanent inundation of low-lying natural ecosystems (e.g., salt marsh, riverine, mud flats) affecting salmonid primary constituent elements.
 Increased winter precipitation, decreased snowpack, permafrost degradation, and glacier retreat due to warmer temperatures will cause landslides in unstable mountainous regions, and destroy fish and wildlife habitat, including salmon-spawning streams.
 Glacier reduction could affect the flow and temperature of rivers and streams that depend on glacier water, with negative impacts on fish populations and the habitat that supports them.

 Summer droughts along the south coast and in the interior of the northwest Pacific coastlines will mean decreased stream flow in those areas, decreasing salmonid survival and reducing water supplies in the dry summer season when irrigation and domestic water use are greatest.
-Global warming may also change the chemical composition of the water that fish inhabit by potentially reducing the oxygen in the water, while pollution, acidity, and salinity levels increase.
-This will allow more invasive species to overtake native fish species and impact predator-prey relationships (Peterson and Kitchell 2001).
+Global warming may also change the chemical composition of the water that fish inhabit: the amount of oxygen in the water may decline, while pollution, acidity, and salinity levels may increase.
+This will allow more invasive species to over take native fish species and impact predator-prey relationships (Peterson and Kitchell 2001).

-It is expected that Sierra snowpacks will decrease with global warming, and that the majority of runoff in California will shift to winter rainfall instead of melting snowpack in the mountains.
+It is expected that Sierra snowpacks will decrease with global warming, and that the majority of runoff in California will shift from rainfall in the winter instead of melting snowpack in the mountains.
 This will alter river runoff patterns and transform the tributaries that feed the Central Valley from a spring/summer-snowmelt-dominated system to a winter-rain-dominated system.
 In addition, the cold snowmelt that furnishes the late spring and early summer runoff will be replaced by warmer precipitation runoff.
 This may truncate the period of time that suitable cold water conditions persist below existing reservoirs and dams because of the warmer inflow temperatures to the reservoir from rain runoff.
 Without the necessary cold water pool developed from melting snowpack filling reservoirs in spring and early summer, late summer and fall temperatures below reservoirs could potentially rise above thermal tolerances for juvenile and adult salmonids.